Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Introduction

-Originally conceived solely for collision avoidance, the \ac{AIS} is currently mandatory for most commercial and all passenger ship traffic.
-This, combined with the increasing availability of satellites equipped with \ac{AIS} receivers, makes the \ac{AIS} the major source, by volume and coverage, of maritime traffic information.
-For this reason, it is widely used by operators and maritime authorities for all kinds of traffic monitoring.

 Systems similar to the \ac{AIS} are also acutely needed in the automotive field to monitor road traffic in support of autonomous vehicle technology.
 The research community has recently devoted significant attention to the problem of behavior prediction for autonomous driving applications; a recent and comprehensive review of the state of the art is presented in~\cite{Mozaffari2020}.
 However, while vehicles have a very constrained motion, governed by road lanes, driving rules, and environmental conditions~\cite{Mozaffari2020}, in the maritime domain vessel trajectories are constrained by sea lanes only in specific areas where traffic separation schemes are enforced.
 Even when it comes to voyage planning, the actual trajectory of a vessel might differ significantly from the planned one, due to sea current, weather and traffic conditions along the way.
 All these factors, and the fact that the \ac{AIS} still has non-negligible limitations in coverage, latency and reliability, make vessel trajectory prediction a challenging task, quite distinctive from the automotive application.

-At the same time, apart from an ubiquitous monitoring capability, the availability of maritime traffic data in such large volumes also creates an exceptional opportunity to systematically extract useful knowledge to improve the security and safety of maritime operations and enhance the overall situational awareness.
+At the same time, apart from an ubiquitous monitoring capability, the availability of maritime traffic data in such large volumes also creates the opportunity to systematically extract useful knowledge to improve the security and safety of maritime operations and enhance the overall situational awareness.
 The use of massive historical AIS data for vessel trajectory prediction remains, however, an open problem, and a challenging one.
 This is not only because of \ac{AIS} technological limitations, such as the highly irregular time sampling, poor data quality and integrity, but also because the variety of behaviors exhibited by ships (depending on, e.g., their size, navigational status, traffic regulations, etc.).

 To deal with this complexity and address the vessel prediction problem, in this paper we propose a fully data-driven approach, as opposed to a model-based one, able to implement a prediction capability that is effective even in complex and elaborated traffic scenarios.